 The federal government has exclusive authority when it comes to dealing with boating (more specifically, "Navigation and Shipping") in Canada.
 Parliament will probably delegate the administration of matters coming under its jurisdiction to the provinces, but they cannot delegate the legistative authority.

-If you wish to be informed or fight government proposals, you should do the following:
+To stay informed or fight government proposals, you should do the following: